HanXuMartin/Color-Invariant-Skin-Segmentation/README.md

 ```

 ## Cite this repo
-If you find this repo useful, please consider cite it as following:
+If you find this repo useful, please consider citing it as following:
 ```
 @InProceedings{Xu_2022_CVPR,
     author    = {Xu, Han and Sarkar, Abhijit and Abbott, A. Lynn},